Buy USDINR; target of 64.70 - 64.90: ICICI Direct

 Strategy

-In the currency futures market, the near month dollar - rupee November contract on the NSE ended at 64.
-40. The November contract open interest declined 12.7% from the previous day December contract open interest rose 42.7 % in the previous session We expect the USD to meet support at lower levels.
-Utilise the downside in the pair to go long on the USDINR.Intra-day strategy
+In the currency futures market, the near month dollar - rupee November contract on the NSE end ed at 64.
+40. The December contract open interest increased 73 % from the previous day January contract open interest rose 20 % in the previous session We expect the US D to meet support at lower levels.
+Utilise the down side in the pair to go long on the USDINR.Intra-day strategy

 |View: Bullish on USDINR